An Author's Starter Kit

 You may think as an author, all you might need is Google Docs, and you're done.
 But if you're serious about writing and self-publishing, you will probably need a few tools to help you get 'er done.

-I've tried most of the tools out there, but these are some of the tools that I love and adore and use for every single book:
+I've tried a ton of the tools out there, but these are some of the tools that I love and adore and use for every project that you may want or need as well.

-• Plotting is made easy with Plottr.
+• If you are a plotter like me, meaning you plot your books rather than just sitting down and writing what comes to you, plotting is made easy with Plottr.
 They have a TON of visual outlines, story structure bibles, character arc templates, series planning, and cloud and device syncing.
 Even better, you can drag/drop your events and set it up however you want.
-For me, I built The Curse of Beauty off the timeline and the character arcs.
-Anyway, it's an amazing tool!
+For me, I built my award-winning book, The Curse of Beauty, off the timeline and the character arcs I created in Plottr.
+In the picture below, each dot expands to encompass the plot elements and you can drag and drop it, fully customizable.
+It's an amazing tool!
 And because I love Plottr so much, I signed up to be an affiliate.
 The link is a referral link, so if you sign-up through my link, I get a small commission at no cost to you.

 • I draft everything in Scrivener.
-Yes, you can export/import your Plottr plot right into Scrivener.
+Yes, you can export/import your Plottr plotting right into Scrivener.
 Scrivener has a bit of a learning curve, but I can track the progress, POVs, timeline, research links, character charts, etc. I can do pretty much everything in Scrivener.
+See an example of what it looks like with my Warrior King manuscript.
 Scrivener also connects with ProWritingAid, which I mention as a nice-to-have in the section below.

 • After drafting, you edit.
 And for me, edits occur in MS Word.
 In case you were asking, yes, Scrivener exports into MS Word.

 • Formatting made easy with Vellum.
 It is software made for Mac.
 If you don't have a Mac or don't want to rent Mac space, I recommend using Atticus.
-And why yes, you can import your finalized, edited MS Word manuscript straight into Vellum or Atticus.
-And if you ever need to export your book, Vellum exports to MS Word.
-Both Vellum and Atticus create all the files you need for Amazon exclusivity and wide distribution.
+I have both, used both, both are wonderful.
+I tend to lean toward Vellum because I think it is a little easier to use even though the price point is tad heftier; however, Atticus seems to be more responsive to author needs and updates more often with added features.
+And if you are curious, why yes, you can import your finalized, edited MS Word manuscript straight into Vellum or Atticus.
+And if you ever need to export your book, Vellum exports to MS Word and Atticus export to MS Word feature is in the works as of this blog post date.
+Both Vellum and Atticus create all the files you need for Amazon exclusivity, wide distribution, and selling direct through BookFunnel delivery service.

 • Next, you need a website.
-I personally use GoDaddy Websites+Marketing for my website because I've had it forever, but I've heard good things about Nrdly, and Nrdly was made and designed specifically for authors.
+In the past, I used GoDaddy Websites+Marketing for my website because I've had it forever, but I've heard good things about Nrdly, and Nrdly was made and designed specifically for authors.
+I did give Nrdly a try in December 2022, but WordPress and I just didn't get along.

-• BookFunnel is amazing for growing your newsletter list, distributing reader magnets, sharing in group promotions, selling direct, sharing audio teasers, etc. If you are just starting out, I'd go with StoryOrigin.
+• BookFunnel is amazing for growing your newsletter list, distributing reader magnets and advanced reader copies, sharing in group promotions, selling ebooks and audiobooks directly, sharing audio teasers, etc. If you are just starting out, I'd go with StoryOrigin.
 I used it for a long time, but eventually, I needed the features of BookFunnel.
-And yep, it integrates with Mailerlite.
+And yep, they both integrate with Mailerlite and all your major website providers.

 • I use HeroPost for my social media scheduling.
 I bought a lifetime access license for really cheap during a Black Friday sale, and it's been good for the price.
 The only platform it does not integrate with at this time is TikTok.

-• I use Manager.io for maintaining my financial and accounting books.
+• I use Manager.io for maintaining my financial, tax, and accounting books.
 The desktop version is free, which is amazing, and it's completely customizable.
+The downside is, I have to manually input everything.
+Takes about half an hour every month.

 • Lastly, you need an empty bookcase so you can start piling up the books you write, and give you a sense of fulfillment and pride in your work.
 It matters because Imposter Syndrome is real, and somehow, casting your eyes on everything you've done sometimes keeps you from going insane.